ska-telescope/ska-sdp-etcd/README.md

 The linting job in the CI pipeline does the same checks, and it will fail if the code does not pass all of them.

+## Creating a new release

+When you are ready to make a new release:

+  - Check out the master branch
+  - Create an issue in the [Release Management](https://jira.skatelescope.org/projects/REL/summary) project
+  - Update the version number in `.release` with
+    - `make bump-patch-release`,
+    - `make bump-minor-release`, or
+    - `make bump-major-release`
+  - Create the git tag with `make git-create-tag`
+  - Push the changes with `make git-push-tag`